2lambda123/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 Some kernels are enabled by MIOpen.
 We hereby thank for the AMD developers' collaboration.

 ### Future Works

-There are other optimizations might improve the performance or reduce memory footprint:
+* Update demo to support inpainting, LoRA Weights and Control Net.
+* Support flash attention in Windows.
+* Integration with UI.
+* Optimization for H100 GPU.
 * Export the whole pipeline into a single ONNX model.
-Currently, there are multiple ONNX models (CLIP, VAE and U-Net etc).
-Each model uses separated thread pool and memory allocator.
-Combine them into one model could share thread pool and memory allocator.
-The end result is more efficient and less memory footprint.
-* For Stable Diffusion 2.1, we disable TensorRT flash attention kernel and use only memory efficient attention.
-It is possible to add flash attention in Windows to improve performance.
-* Reduce GPU memory footprint by actively deleting buffers for intermediate results.
-* Safety Checker Optimization
-* Leverage FP8 in latest GPU
+This senario is mainly for mobile device.